fieldjoshua/AICheck/CONTRIBUTING.md

 ### Code Style

-- Follow PEP 8 guidelines
+- Follow PEP 8 guidelines (for Python code)
 - Use type hints
 - Write docstrings for all functions
 - Keep functions small and focused